Emilija Vileišienė: World War I and after

 When World War I started in August 1914, Vileišienė was one of the founders of the Lithuanian Committee of Vilnius, the first Lithuanian organization that provided aid to war refugees.
 The committee was absorbed by the Lithuanian Society for the Relief of War Sufferers and she was elected to its board.
-She toured various cities and towns in Lithuania collecting donations, establishing local chapters, organizing new shelters.
+She toured various cities and towns in Lithuania collecting donations, establishing local chapters, and organizing new shelters.
 In May 1915, she attended a meeting of the Tatiana Committee during which she was introduced to Empress Alexandra Feodorovna.
 When Vilnius was occupied by the Germans, General Alexei von Pfeil issued a proclamation that depicted Vilnius as a "pearl" of Poland.
-Vileišienė together with Jonas Basanavičius and Jonas Kymantas visited von Pfeil to protest the proclamation and explain that Vilnius was the capital of the Grand Duchy of Lithuania not of Poland.
+Vileišienė, together with Jonas Basanavičius and Jonas Kymantas, visited von Pfeil to protest the proclamation and explain that Vilnius was the capital of the Grand Duchy of Lithuania, not of Poland.

 In October 1915, Jonas Basanavičius, Mykolas Biržiška, and Povilas Gaidelionis opened a Lithuanian-language gymnasium in Vilnius (later Vytautas the Great Gymnasium).
 Vileišienė organized a student dormitory near the Gate of Dawn.
 Vileišienė and other activists, including Basanavičius and Gaidelionis, were briefly arrested by the Ober Ost officials in July 1916.
 Her husband died of epidemic typhus in April 1919 – she dressed in black for the rest of her life.
 As she needed to find means to support herself, Vileišienė became the supervisor of the student dormitory and moved in to live with the students.
 She was strict and demanding and thus there were frequent conflicts between her and the students.
 After one such conflicts, she resigned from the dormitory in July 1924.

 After the Great War, Vilnius frequently changed hands during the Polish–Soviet War and the Polish–Lithuanian War but eventually became part of the Second Polish Republic.
 The Polish government restricted Lithuanian activities, often arresting and imprisoning Lithuanian activists.
 Vileišienė was arrested several times.
 For example, she was arrested in 1919 for protesting against Polish plans to exhume the bodies of Lithuanian soldiers and she was imprisoned for one month in November 1922 because the school dormitory did not have a proper sidewalk.
 In September 1928, Vileišienė set out on a 22-month trip to United States to collect donations for orphans and others in need.
 After her return, she received a pension and was able to retire.
 She died on 26 August 1935 after suffering a heart attack in January during mass at the Church of St. Nicholas.
 Her funeral was attended by many Lithuanian activists and she was buried in Rasos Cemetery.